What is a pericardial window?

 will be closely monitored.

-- You may feel some soreness, but you shouldn’t feel severe pain.
-Pain medications are
+You may feel some soreness, but you shouldn’t feel severe pain.
+Pain medicines are

 available if needed.

 You will probably be able to drink the day after surgery.
 You can have regular foods

 You will probably need to stay in the hospital for at least a few days.
 This will